Punishing Students For Not Making Eye Contact? How Charter Schools' Prejudiced Policies Undermine Equality

 Without irony, the charter school movement has adopted the banner of the civil rights movement to create an aura of moral authority.
 Secretary of Education Arne Duncan praised pro-charter propaganda film Waiting for Superman for ushering in a “Rosa Parks moment.”
 And a Goldman Sachs banker famously called charter schools the “civil rights struggle of my generation.”

 Ultimately, however, not only do charter schools fail children of color and students with disabilities, they often actively work against them as they try to transform students into what they imagine is the status quo.
 From outrageous fees to strict disciplinary codes, charter schools continuously work to target students they don't want.

 Charter Schools Not a Clear Success Story

 There is little evidence that charter schools are the silver bullet touted by supporters, let alone a beacon of racial empowerment.
 Though charter school research is new and fairly underdeveloped, the one large-scale study to date, a 2009 project conducted by Stanford’s conservative, pro-charter Center for Research on Education Outcomes (CREDO) found that a majority of charters do not outperform public schools, with more than a third actually doing worse.

-Another study came out just last week helmed by the nonprofit Broader, Bolder Approach to Education, which works to address the ways social and economic inequality can affect education and academic performance.
+In 2013, another study was released by the nonprofit Broader, Bolder Approach to Education, which works to address the ways social and economic inequality can affect education and academic performance.
 It studied the effects of school closure and charter school proliferation on three cities: Chicago, Washington DC and New York.
 It found that the triumphalism of the charter movement was entirely unfounded, and that the quality of education for the most vulnerable children became worse in the wake of closings and charter school growth.